Baby (Brandy song): Background

-"Baby" was written by Keith Crouch, Kipper Jones and Rahsaan Patterson in 1993, while production was handled by the former.
+"Baby" was written by Keith Crouch, Kipper Jones and Rahsaan Patterson, while production was handled by the former.
 Conceived within a few days only, the song was created during additional songwriting sessions with Patterson, with whom Crouch had worked on several songs for the Brandy album.
 On the production process, Patterson commented in 2011: "I remember going over to his [Crouch's] house for two nights in a row and from the first night that he wanted to play the track for me, I heard what I heard, but I kept it to myself because I was pretty much intimidated thinking he would think it was horrible.
 Then by the third day, he was like 'We've got to turn this song in by Friday, so whatever you think of, just sing it!'
 So I sang to him what I had heard instantly when he played it and he was like 'Man you've been sitting there holding that!'.
 Most of the background vocals and instruments were recorded in one of Crouch's bedrooms.
 Upon hearing the demo track, Brandy applauded the song for its "flavor and soul".
 During recording, she was reportedly inspired by idol Whitney Houston vocally, "I wanted to be exactly like her musically!".

 Critical reception

-Larry Flick from Billboard felt that "Baby" was continuing to position Brandy as a "pop/urban ingenue with charisma to spare".
+Larry Flick from Billboard magazine felt that "Baby" was continuing to position Brandy as a "pop/urban ingenue with charisma to spare".
 Overall, he thought radio programmers would jump on this song "within seconds", as well as kids who will begin "endlessly chanting the chorus shortly after".
 Steve Baltin from Cash Box commented, "Be careful not to slip on this one, as it is slick as a glacier.
 An extremely well-crafted slow-grinding groove lies behind the teen-age sensation’s throaty vocals.
 While the same level of success isn’t likely, there is still lots of airplay in the future of this tune."
 Dave Sholin from the Gavin Report wrote, "At this rate, Brandy will have a Greatest Hits album out before she turns 18!
 Some songs demand to be played a lot, and here's a perfect example."
 Pan-European magazine Music & Media deemed Brandy as America's youngest "new jil swinger".
 They added that "a higher "baby, babe" factor has not been heard since Amy Grant."
 Ralph Tee from Music Weeks RM Dance Update said, "At a virtually identical pace, the track perhaps lacks the production goose-bump factor that catapulted its predecessor up the charts, but its jazzy guitar lick and infectious chorus wrapped up with an impressive vocal and plenty of dancefloor appeal should see this go places."